rrnazario/rrnazario/README.md

 ## Hi all! 🤖

 - 👨🏻‍💻 Working with .NET and Javascript stuff.
-- ☁️ Certified Azure Cloud
+- ☁️ Certified Azure Cloud Developer
 - 💻 Certified C# Developer